proxmox/proxmox-backup/docs/notifications.rst

 the latter contains sensitive configuration options such as passwords or authentication tokens for notification targets and can only be read by ``root``.

+Datastores and tape backup jobs have a configurable :ref:`notification_mode`, which allows you to choose between the notification system and a legacy mode for sending notification emails.

 Notification Targets